9.2-channel home theater receiver with Wi-Fi®, Bluetooth®, and Chromecast built-in

 - Incompatible Sources: HDMI audio/video and analog video sources cannot be output to Zone 3.
 Optical/Coax digital audio inputs and DSD audio files cannot be played back in Zone 3.

-- As for Network, USB, and Bluetooth sources; you cannot select different inputs for the main room, Zone 2, and Zone 3.
-For example, if a Network source has been selected in the main room and then Bluetooth is selected as a playback source in Zone 2 or Zone 3, the input in the main room will also change to the Bluetooth source.
+- As for Network, USB, and Bluetooth sources; you cannot select different inputs for the main room and Zone 3.
+For example, if a Network source has been selected in the main room and then Bluetooth is selected as a playback source in Zone 3, the input in the main room will also change to the Bluetooth source.

 Google Home Multiroom: Using the Google Home app for Apple iOS 8.0+ and Android OS 4.0.3+, you can sync multiple speakers with Chromecast built-in in multiple rooms of your home to play the same song from a Chromecast built-in music app throughout your house at the same time.
 Friends and family can even use their own Chromecast compatible phone or tablet to cast music to your system by connecting to your home's WiFi network.